-Separate from this, your domain is responsible for your personal and professional development at the company.
+Separate from this, your domain lead is responsible for your personal and professional development at the company.
 Your domain lead is not usually involved in your day-to-day work, but they are your first port of call if you have any issues, questions, or requests throughout your employment.

 A card that introduces the new employee to their work companion.